san8383/tmux_with_alacritty/README.md

 # Installation
-Assuming you are working in kali linux or another linux system with sudo installed and user is not root.
-Otherwise you need to install environment manually.
+Assuming you are working in kali linux or another linux system with sudo installed.

 - Clone repository
 `https://github.com/san8383/tmux_with_alacritty.git`